salesforce/warp-drive/README.md

 ```

 Below, we compare the training speed on an N1 16-CPU
 node versus a single A100 GPU (using WarpDrive), for the Tag environment with 100 runners and 5 taggers.
-With the same environment configuration and training parameters, WarpDrive on a GPU is 5× faster.
+With the same environment configuration and training parameters, WarpDrive on a GPU is about 10× faster.
 Both scenarios are with 60 environment replicas running in parallel.
 Using more environments on the CPU node is infeasible as data copying gets too expensive.
 With WarpDrive, it is possible to scale up the number of environment replicas at least 10-fold, for even faster training.

 <img src="https://user-images.githubusercontent.com/7627238/144560725-83167c73-274e-4c5a-a6cf-4e06355895f0.png" width="400" height="400"/>